openworldza/hpr-docs/docs/kennel-owner-guide.md

 Kennel owners can do everything a standard user can do — see [User guide](user-guide.md) for browsing, searching, and ownership requests.

-Your account must be linked to a kennel record before kennel-owner features are available.
-Contact the registry admin if you have been given the `kennel_owner` role but your kennel is not yet linked.
+Your account must be a member of at least one kennel before kennel-owner features are available.
+An admin adds you as a member via the kennel's member management page.

 ---